Martin Luther Clark, Tenor. Photo by Daniel welch.

 Bio

-He created the role of CJ in the world premiere of Will Liverman and DJ King Rico’s highly-anticipated new opera, The Factotum at the Lyric Opera of Chicago.
-Other recent performances include Tenor 3 in Davis’ X: The Life and Times of Malcolm X with Detroit Opera and Opera Omaha, Rapunzel’s Prince in Into the Woods with Tulsa Opera, as well as Master Slender in Sir John in Love as well as two concerts the Bard Music Festival.
+He created the role of CJ in the world premiere of Will Liverman and DJ King Rico’s highly-anticipated new opera, The Factotum at the Lyric Opera of Chicago and returned to the company as Luis Griffith in Blanchard’s Champion.
+Other recent performances include the the title role of Candide with Madison Opera, the Brother in Weill’s Seven Deadly Sins and Jonathan Dale in Silent Night with Wolf Trap Opera, the Orderlin in the world premiere of The Diving Bell and the Butterfly with Dallas Opera, Tenor 3 in Davis’ X: The Life and Times of Malcolm X with Detroit Opera and Opera Omaha, Rapunzel’s Prince in Into the Woods with Tulsa Opera, as well as Master Slender in Sir John in Love as well as two concerts at the Bard Music Festival.
 At the Aldeburgh Music Festival, he sang Britten’s Canticle II: Abraham and Isaac and Canticle V: The Death of Narcissus in addition to William Croft’s A Hymn of Divine Musick, realized by Britten.

 Previously at the Lyric Opera of Chicago at which he was a member of the Ryan Opera Center, he sang the First Armed Man in Die Zauberflöte and Adult William and the Chicken Plucker in Blanchard’s Fire Shut up in my Bones in addition to covering Malcom in Macbeth.
 During COVID’s hold on the industry, he also sang on a number of the Lyric Opera of Chicago’s digital programs, including Larry Brownlee and Friends, The Next Chapter: Creating the Factotum, Sole e amore—upon which he sang songs of Mascagni and Puccini, Magical Musical Around the World, and the company’s annual Rising Stars in Concert in which he sang excerpts of L’amico Fritz.